cloudfoundry-attic/cf-windows-extensions/doc/project_notes.md

   *Yes*

-17. Stackato uses admin buildpacks (i.e. buildpacks managed by cc and `stackato buildpacks`) for lucid64 stack.
+17. **Stackato uses admin buildpacks (i.e. buildpacks managed by cc and `stackato buildpacks`) for lucid64 stack.
 The current Windows DEA is not aware of admin buildpacks and CC dosn't keep any relationship between stacks and buildpacks.
 Should we add an ISS/.NET buildpack as an admin buildpack, or keep it as a system buildpack as part of the Windows DEA?
+Or, if possible, do both?**

 ##Work Items (to be moved to Trello)